Healthier Chocolate Banana Muffins made easy in a blender. They also happen to be Gluten, Dairy, & Refined Sugar Free.

 If you want a savory breakfast, these Quiche Cups are also baked in a muffin tin and perfectly portioned for a grab-n-go breakfast.

-Gluten Free Chocolate Banana Blender Muffins
+Gluten Free Chocolate Banana Blender Muffin Recipe

 - 2 Ripe Bananas